rosarp/account-management/README.md

 ```

 ### How to get production ready:

+##### ToDo:

 ```
+Use real database such as postgresql instead of in memory db/map/list functionality.
 Handle generic/common errors properly.
 Cover business scenarios & all test scenarios using cucumber feature files.
 Add mutation coverage.